Fair Clustering with Minimum Representation Constraints: Numerical Results

 \subsection{Comparing different variants of the MiniReL}

-We evaluate the following 5 different variants of the MiniReL algorithm to show the impact of different algorithmic components on its performance: \begin{itemize} \item MiniReL: The baseline algorithm that solves the full FMRA at each iteration. \item MiniReL-TwoStage: Decomposes the FMRA by sequentially solving the \fsabbrv, by relaxing the $z$ variables and solving the problem via IP, and \ssabbrv, using IP. \item MiniReL-TwoStageFlow: Uses the two-stage decomposition and solves the second stage using the network flow approach introduced in section \ref{sec:flow}. \item MiniReL-PrefixFlow: Uses the two-stage decomposition with pre-fixing (i.e., solves the \fsabbrv via IP once) and solves the second stage using the network flow approach introduced in section \ref{sec:flow}. \item MiniReL-PrefixHeurFlow: Uses the two-stage decomposition with pre-fixing with the polynomial time heuristic introduced in section \ref{sec:prefix} and solves the second stage using the network flow approach introduced in section. \end{itemize}
+We evaluate the following 5 different variants of the MiniReL algorithm to show the impact of different algorithmic components on its performance: \begin{itemize}

+\item MiniReL-TwoStage: Decomposes the FMRA by sequentially solving the GRP, by relaxing the $z$ variables and solving the relaxed problem via IP, and then solving APFR, using IP. \item MiniReL-Flow: Uses the two-stage decomposition but solves the APFR via the network flow approach. \item MiniReL-Prefix: Uses the two-stage decomposition solving the GRP, by relaxing the $z$ variables and solving the problem via IP once, and solves the second stage APFR, using IP. \item MiniReL-PrefixFlow: Uses the two-stage decomposition with pre-fixing (i.e., solves the \fsabbrv via IP once) and solves the second stage using the network flow approach introduced in Section \ref{sec:flow}. \item MiniReL-HeurFlow: Uses the two-stage decomposition with pre-fixing with the heuristic introduced in Section \ref{sec:prefix} and solves the second stage using the network flow approach introduced in Section \ref{sec:flow}. \end{itemize}